azamb/docs-engineering-matrix/product.md

 - Works to clarify ambiguity in tasks and asks questions for clarification.
 - Handles risk, change, and uncertainty within their scope of work effectively.
+- Is aware of rabbit holes and doesn't burn too much time on their own before consulting teammates.

 #### Senior